collinsrs/PomfretMobileApi/README.md

 ## Installation

-Dillinger requires [Node.js](https://nodejs.org/), and yarn to run.
+This API requires [Node.js](https://nodejs.org/), and yarn, and TypeScript installed on your computer to run.

 For Development: